eduarhit/qa_common/README.md

 # qa_common
-This is the QA repo.
+This is the QA repo for QA team.